One of the 3 main Awareness Pillars of the Luxmama Club & ParentPrep asbl is Birth Rights or better expressed as Human Rights in ChildBirth.

 - If you are passionate about birth rights and would like to get involved in any current or future campaigns please contact us!
 And join our Facebook group, Birth Advocates in Luxembourg.

 - If any of this resonated with you, you can make a difference by raising awareness on these topics with your family and friends so they too are empowered.

 More about the Author

-As mother of two darling babies Certified IMPI Holistic Pregnancy & Child Sleep Coach, Perinatal Coach/Educator (Baby Planner) and Happiest Baby Educator, Marise Hyman provides worldwide maternity, sleep & parenting coaching & education for expecting/future/new parents through Marise Hyman Maternity Coaching – setting them up for success, so they can sail into their new lives with confidence!
+As mother of two darling babies Certified IMPI Holistic Maternity & Sleep Coach/Educator Marise Hyman provides worldwide coaching and education in planning for an empowered pregnancy, birth and parenthood journey to expecting/future/new parents through Marise Hyman Maternity Coaching – setting them up for success, so they can move from confusion to confidence!

-She is also the founder of the Luxmama Club & ParentPrep asbl, an edgy non-profit organisation raising awareness for green, natural & holistic parenting alternatives, birth rights and postnatal mood disorders by offering a variety of inspiring social and educational events in Luxembourg.
+She is also a Birth Advocate and founder of the Luxmama Club & ParentPrep asbl, an edgy non-profit organisation raising awareness for green, natural & holistic parenting alternatives, birth rights and postnatal mood disorders by offering a variety of inspiring social and educational events in Luxembourg.